PASTAplus/PEP/peps/pep-9.md

 Notes: This use case supports the authorization process for data package resources where it is assumed that ACRs exist in the ACR registry.

 ```
-isAuthorized(token: string, resource_id: string, permission: string)
+isAuthorized(token: string, resource_key: string, permission: string)
     token: a valid PASTA authentication token as a string
-    resource_id: the resource identifier of the resource to be accessed as a string
+    resource_key: the resource identifier of the resource to be accessed as a string
     permission: the permission to be checked as a string
     return:
         200 OK if authorized